 Lucas is the perfect example of a Figure Player who has become well-optimized over the years.
-At first, off-stage play was his jam.
-He’d be taught to use aerials to utterly crush opponents trying to recover.
-And while that’s still one viable strategy, most Lucas amiibo these days choose to stay on-stage instead.
-In terms of their optimal playstyles, you might even say that Ness and Lucas are rather similar.
+At first, off-stage play was his jam, and he’d be taught to use aerials to utterly crush opponents trying to recover.
+And while that’s still one viable strategy, some competitive Lucas amiibo choose to stay on-stage instead.
+In terms of their optimal playstyles, you might even say that Ness and Lucas are kind of similar.
 If you’d like to learn even more about Lucas’s strengths and weaknesses, please check his wiki page.
 Otherwise, let’s jump right into today’s training!

 There aren’t too many competitive tournaments out there that allow Spirits, but we’ve got some setups here to use for Lucas in case you find one to enter.
 If you need a run-down on how Spirits work in this game, you should refer to our full Spirits guide before continuing.